-The stranger was so convincing that I begged Him to give me that water and I would no longer have to come to this well.
+The Stranger was so convincing that I begged Him to give me that water, so that I would no longer have to come to this well.
 To receive the water, He ordered me to get my husband.
 When I told Him that I was not married, He reminded me that I had five husbands and this one I was living with was not mine.
 I was stunned.
 How did He know about me?
 He had to be some soothsayer.
 To divert His attention from me, I pointed to our mountain where we worshipped.
-The stranger’s response was completely beyond my grasp.
+The Stranger’s response was completely beyond my grasp.
 He told me that God no longer had to be worshipped on the mountain or in Jerusalem.
-God was Spirit and could commune with my spirit, but I had to be truthful or honest about wanting God to run my life.
+God was Spirit and that Spirit could commune with my spirit, but I had to be truthful and honest about wanting God to run my life.
 What He said made no sense, but it described me.
-Others and not I were in charge of my life.
-The stranger stopped talking to me because His companions were rejoining Him and they were rather astounded that He was talking to me.
+Others, and not I, were in charge of my life.
+The Stranger stopped talking to me because His companions were rejoining Him and they were rather astounded that He was talking to me.

 I dropped my water buckets and ran back to town as fast as I could.
-I announced unashamed to come and see a man that told me everything I had done.
+I announced unashamed to come and see the “Man” that told me everything I had done.
 Could He be that Prophet who was to come?
-I could not tell whether it was my confession or curiosity for the stranger that could look into my heart that made the people follow me quickly back to the well.
-The stranger was pleased that I had brought more than the men I had slept with.
+I could not tell whether it was my confession or curiosity for the Stranger that could look into my heart that made the people follow me quickly back to the well.
+The Stranger was pleased that I had brought more than the men I had slept with.
 His followers appeared dazed at so many Samaritans.
 It must have been a shock to them that we were friendly and hospitable.
-Perhaps, they were in a greater bewilderment when the stranger began to interact with our people as if they were one happy family.
-There was some mysterious presence surrounding this man.
+Perhaps, they were in a greater bewilderment when the Stranger began to interact with our people as if they were one happy family.
+There was some mysterious presence surrounding this “Man.”
 When He began to share why He had come to us, we all began to feel lifted and healthier.
-Our leaders insisted that He would stay with us and He was anxious to do so and did for two days.
+Our leaders insisted that He should stay with us; and therefore He was anxious to do so and He did stay with us for two days.

-Miraculous deeds and wise teachings had preceded the stranger and some of our people knew who He was.
-He had told me who He was but gave me no name.
-Now, we realized that it was Jesus also known as the Messiah or Savior to His followers.
-He was telling us that God’s children included us in His new kingdom.
+Miraculous deeds and wise teachings had preceded the Stranger and some of our people knew who He was.
+He had told me who He was; however, He gave me no name.
+Now, we realized that it was Jesus also known as the Messiah and Savior to His followers.
+He was telling us that God’s children included us in His new Kingdom.
 We had the same privileges and rights as Jews did.
 He began to show us how we could come to God without mountains and temples.
 God could live in our hearts and His Spirit could join ours.
 All we had to do was believe in Jesus that He was sent by God to show us the way the truth affected us and offered us a life beyond this one.
-God was with us directly, without priests or intermediaries.
+God was directly with us, without priests and intermediaries.